Shobhit-10/Sales_analysis_of_electronic_products/README.md

-Queries solved with data visualization ❓-
+## 🖇️Queries solved with data visualization ❓-

 Question 1-  What was the best month for sales?
 How much was earned that month?

-question 2- which city has highest sales?
+question 2- Which city has highest sales?

 Question 3- What time should we display advertisements to maximize likelihood of customer's buying product?